Perfect game (bowling): Televised 300 games

-A handful of 300 games have been broadcast on live TV.
+A handful of 300 games have been broadcast on television broadcasts.
 Grazio Castellano of Brooklyn, New York, was the first to roll a 300 game on live television.
 This occurred on October 4, 1953, during an Eastern All-Star league session in Newark, New Jersey.
 (Castellano is a member of the United States Bowling Congress Hall of Fame.)
-A more recent example came in October 2006, when England's Paul Moor became the first man to register a score of 300 in the Weber Cup (the first 300 on live British television), the annual Europe versus America team challenge event.
+A more recent example came in October 2006, when England's Paul Moor became the first man to register a score of 300 in the Weber Cup (the first 300 on live British television), the annual team challenge event between the United States and Europe.
 Australian Jason Belmonte became the first bowler to ever roll a 300 game in the televised finals of the World Tenpin Masters, defeating Moor in the 2007 event.
 Tommy Jones had shot a perfect game in each Weber Cup from 2007 to 2009.
 Shota Kawazoe has rolled back-to-back 300 games on live Japanese television.

 A bowler that bowls a perfect game on a televised PBA Tour event receives a $10,000 bonus, although the PBA and/or its sponsors have occasionally offered as much as a $1 million bonus for a player that bowls a 300 game in selected televised events.
-Through June 2023, there have been 35 televised 300 games in title events on the PBA Tour, and two more on the Senior PBA Tour.
+Through the 2026 season, there have been 36 televised 300 games in title events on the PBA Tour, and two more on the PBA50 Tour.
 The first 300 game in a televised PBA event was rolled by Jack Biondolillo in the opening match of the 1967 Firestone Tournament of Champions finals (broadcast by ABC).
 This was also the first nationally televised broadcast of a perfect game.
-The most recent perfect game in a U.S. telecast of a PBA Tour event happened in the PBA Tour Finals, on June 25, 2023, on CBS Sports Network, when Jason Belmonte (PBA Tour Finals, second game of Group 2 stepladder finals vs. Kris Prather) rolled the 35th PBA televised 300 game.
-Belmonte became the first bowler to bowl three perfect games on television.
+The most recent perfect game in a U.S. telecast of a PBA Tour event happened in the PBA Players Championship on The CW, held February 22, 2026.
+Brandon Bonta defeated E. J. Tackett in the final, 300-238.

 Sean Rash rolled the PBA's 23rd and 25th 300 games to become the first player with multiple televised perfect games in PBA Tour stops.
 Canadian François Lavoie, having previously bowled the PBA Tour's 26th televised 300 game, joined Rash when he bowled the Tour's 29th in 2020.
 Chris Via rolled two 300 games, making him the third member of this exclusive club.
 (Via is the only player of the three to roll both of his 300 games in the same season.)
 Mika Koivuniemi narrowly missed (as well as becoming the first to do so) joining this exclusive club.
 Having rolled the PBA's 17th televised perfect game in 2003, Mika shot a 299 game in the semifinals of the 2011 PBA Tournament of Champions.
 Belmonte's 2022 PBA Tour Finals championship match 1 300 game made him the fourth (21st in 2012 and 34th in 2022).